MicrosoftDocs/bing-docs/bing-docs/bing-web-search/filter-answers.md

 You may set the parameter to one of the following time periods:

-- Day &mdash; Return webpages that Bing discovered within the last 24 hours
+- Day &mdash; Return webpages that Bing discovered within the last 24 hours.
-- Week &mdash; Return webpages that Bing discovered within the last 7 days
+- Week &mdash; Return webpages that Bing discovered within the last 7 days.
-- Month &mdash; Return webpages that Bing discovered within the last 30 days
+- Month &mdash; Return webpages that Bing discovered within the last 30 days.

-The following example filters the webpage results to those that Bing discovered in the last seven days.
+The following example filters the webpage results to those that Bing discovered in the last seven days:

 ```
 freshness=week